Load the packages

 xenium <- RunPCA(xenium, npcs = 30, features = rownames(xenium))

-xenium <- RunUMAP(xenium, dims = 1:30)
+xenium <- RunUMAP(xenium, dims = 1:30)15.4 Clustering

-Before we run clustering, we need to find the nearest neighbors of each cell in the dataset.
+Before we run clustering, we need to find the nearest neighbours of each cell in the dataset.
 This is done using the FindNeighbors function.
 We will use the first 30 principal components from the PCA step for this.
 We will use the Leiden algorithm to cluster the cells in the Xenium dataset.
 The resolution parameter can be adjusted to control the granularity of the clustering.
 Here, we will use a resolution of 0.5, which is a common starting point.

 xenium <- FindNeighbors(xenium, dims = 1:30, reduction = "pca")

-xenium <- FindClusters(xenium, resolution = 0.5, algorithm = 4)
+xenium <- FindClusters(xenium, resolution = 0.5, algorithm = 4)15.5 Visualising Clusters

-We can visualize the clusters using the UMAP reduction we created earlier.
+We can visualise the clusters using the UMAP reduction we created earlier.
 The DimPlot function allows us to plot the UMAP with the clusters colored by their cluster identity.
-For spatial data, we can also visualize the clusters on the spatial coordinates of the cells, by using the ImageDimPlot function.
+For spatial data, we can also visualise the clusters on the spatial coordinates of the cells, by using the ImageDimPlot function.
 You can also show a single cluster on the spatial image by using the cells argument in the ImageDimPlot function and selecting the cells from a specific cluster using the WhichCells function to select only cells from cluster 0.

 labs(title = "UMAP of spatial clusters")